Oracle Park: Monster Jam

 Monster Jam attended the venue for four years in a row from 2004 to 2007.
 The tracks were usually wet due to the shows being held in the winter, of which rainfall is common on the west coast around those times.
-Monster Jam would never return to the stadium following 2007 for unknown reasons.
+Monster Jam returned for the first time in 17 years in January 2024.

 Other events

 The stadium hosted an AMA Supercross Championship round from 2003 to 2010.
+Supercross returned for the first time in 14 years in January 2024.

 The Mavericks big-wave surfing contest is broadcast live on the giant video display at Oracle Park when the event is held.
 In 2006, the park hosted ICER AIR the first stadium big-air ski and snowboard competition to be held in the United States.

 San Francisco Opera partnered with Giants Enterprises to do three broadcasts, most recently Tosca, in June and September 2009.

 In summer 2010, the park hosted an audition stop for the 2011 (10th) season of American Idol.

 In October 2013, rapper Kanye West rented out the stadium and the scoreboard for a private event, which turned out to be an elaborate marriage proposal to his girlfriend, reality personality Kim Kardashian.

 Starting in 2015, the stadium began hosting commencement exercises for San Francisco State University.

 During the finale of The Amazing Race 30, the park was the first location visited by teams after they arrived in San Francisco, with teams having to find a clue next to the Willie Mays Statue and then kayaking for baseballs in McCovey Cove.

-American singer-songwriter and actress, Lady Gaga, headlined Oracle Park on two occasions, once in 2017 on her Joanne World Tour, and again in 2022 during The Chromatica Ball.
+American singer-songwriter and actress Lady Gaga headlined Oracle Park on two occasions, in August 2017 on her Joanne World Tour, and once again in September 2022 during The Chromatica Ball.
+The latter concert became the highest grossing show in the stadium's history.

+South Korean female group BLACKPINK headlined Oracle Park on August 22, 2023, for their Born Pink World Tour making them the first female Korean group to sell out an MLB Stadium.

+South Korean boy band Stray Kids headlined Oracle Park on May 28, 2025 for their Dominate World Tour, becoming the first South Korean boy band to sell out an MLB Stadium.

+Colombian singer-songwriter Shakira performed in the stadium on June 30, 2025 as part of her Las Mujeres Ya No Lloran World Tour.
+She was the first Latin act and Latin Female act to headline a concert.